aymen-fkir/pes_challenge/README.md

 ## Purpose

-1. **Predictive maintenance : ** Predictive maintenance is a technique used to detect equipment failures before they occur.
-AI can be used to analyze data from sensors to detect patterns that indicate an upcoming failure.
-This allows for repairs to be made before the equipment breaks down, which can help improve energy efficiency by avoiding unexpected downtime. accurcy (70%)

-2. **energy_production_detection : ** The energy_production_detection AI model utilizes a limited dataset of 2000 lines to identify energy production events with an accuracy of 60%.
+1. **energy_production_detection : ** The energy_production_detection AI model utilizes a limited dataset of 2000 lines to identify energy production events with an accuracy of 60%.
 Its primary objective is to assist in energy management and optimization by recognizing these events in real-world datasets.
 While the model demonstrates promising results, further improvements may be achieved with additional data and fine-tuning
-3. **building_41 : ** This AI model predicts a building's energy demand by analyzing weather conditions and temperature data.
-By considering these factors, it provides accurate forecasts to help optimize energy usage and improve efficiency, contributing to sustainable and cost-effective building management.

 ## Key Features

 - predict energy demand and energy production based on the weather and also equpment failer using sensors to detect failers before they accure